ustudio/Blueque/README.md

 ### Task Queue Channel Message ###

 Note: We will not implement this in the first pass.
-Workers will just poll once every few seconds.
+Listeners will just poll once every few seconds.

-If a worker receives a message via a Pub/Sub channel that a queue has a task in it, it should try to atomically pop a task off that channel (see above).
-If it does get a task, it should unsubscribe from the channel; if it does not (i.e. another worker got the task) it should remain subscribed.
+If a listener receives a message via a Pub/Sub channel that a queue has a task in it, it should try to atomically pop a task off that channel (see above).
+If it does get a task, it should unsubscribe from the channel; if it does not (i.e. another listener got the task) it should remain subscribed.

 ### Task Started ###